Tryanks/go-accessoryhid/README.md

 # Introduction
-The go-aoahid package is an implementation of the [AOA 2.0](https://source.android.com/devices/accessories/aoa2) protocol for Android HID devices.
+The go-accessoryhid package is an implementation of the [AOA 2.0](https://source.android.com/devices/accessories/aoa2) protocol for Android HID devices.

 Dependence on [gousb](https://github.com/google/gousb) and [libusb-1.0](https://github.com/libusb/libusb/wiki).